Triumph Gloria

-The Triumph Gloria is a car which was produced by the Triumph Motor Company in Coventry, England, from 1934 to 1938.
+The Triumph Gloria is a range of cars produced by the Triumph Motor Company in Coventry, England, from 1933 to 1938.

 History

-Between 1934 and 1938 Triumph made a large and complex range of Gloria sporting saloons, coupés, tourers, 2-seater sports cars, drophead coupés and golfer’s coupés.
-All these Glorias, apart from the final two models (1.5-Litre Saloon and Fourteen (1767 cc) Six-Light Saloon of 1937-1938) were powered by 1087 or 1232 cc four-cylinder or 1467 or 1991 cc six-cylinder Coventry Climax overhead inlet and side exhaust valve designed engines (modified and built under licence by Triumph).
+Between 1933 and 1938 Triumph made a large and complex range of Gloria sporting saloons, coupés, tourers, 2-seater sports cars, drophead coupés and golfer's coupés.
+All these Glorias, apart from the final two models (1.5-Litre Saloon and Fourteen hp Six-Light Saloon, 1937-1938) were powered by Coventry Climax-designed overhead inlet and side exhaust valve engines, modified and built under licence by Triumph.
+The Coventry Climax engines consisted of 1087 or 1232-cc four-cylinders and 1467 or 1991-cc six-cylinders.

 The chassis came in two lengths, with an extra 8 in ahead of the passenger compartment depending on whether the four- or six-cylinder engine was fitted, and had conventional non-independent suspension with semi elliptic leaf springs.
 The brakes were hydraulically operated using the Lockheed system with large 12 in drums.
 A four-speed transmission was fitted with an optional free wheel mechanism allowing "clutchless" gear changing.
 Synchromesh was fitted to the gearbox on the final Fourteen and 1.5-litre models.

+Base range

+The first models in the Gloria range were a 9.53 hp (tax horsepower, 1087 cc) four-cylinder and a 12.95 hp six-cylinder model of 1467 cc, introduced in August 1933.
+After about 1,850 had been built, the four-cylinder's engine was increased to 1232 cc in August 1934, although the smaller engine continued to be installed in the Gloria Ten Saloon until July 1935.
+The six-cylinder engine was enlarged to 1991 cc and 15.7 hp at the same time.
+The new Six produces 55 bhp at 4,500 rpm.

 Gloria Vitesse

-From August 1934 to 1936 the Gloria range included ‘Gloria Vitesse’ models (not to be confused with later Vitesses) which were up-rated, with twin carburettor engine and equipment, versions of the equivalent Gloria and slightly different bodywork in the case of some saloons.
+From August 1934 to 1936 the Gloria range included "Gloria Vitesse" models (not to be confused with later Vitesses) which were up-rated, with twin carburettor engines and additional equipment.
+In the case of some of the Gloria Vitesse saloons, they also received slightly different bodywork.
+The Vitesse Six produced a claimed 65 bhp at 4,750 rpm.

 Gloria Southern Cross

 There was also from 1934 to 1937 an open two-seat sporting model, the Southern Cross, re-using the name previously applied to the sports version of the Triumph Super 9.
-This used a shortened chassis of 96 in for 1232 cc four-cylinder models and 104 in for the 1991 sixes.
+This used a shortened chassis of 96 in for 1232 cc, four-cylinder models and 104 in for the 1991 sixes.

 Scale models and die-cast models

-Lansdowne Models introduced a model of the 1935/6 Gloria Vitesse Sports Saloon in 2008.
+Lansdowne Models introduced a 1:43 scale model of the 1935/1936 Gloria Vitesse Sports Saloon in 2008.